berouques/QuPID/README.md

 * MAX7219 8-Digit 7-Segment Display Module - £2
 * Rotary Encoder Module 20IMP/REV W/BUTTON (I recommend the module with anti-bounce capacitors.) - £1
 * a pair of triacs (BT137 and MOC3061) or an off-the-shelf SSR module - £2-10
-* three resistors - £0.3
+* three resistors, wires and such - £0.5
 * old smartphone charger - free

 ## Wiring